BorrelliConvex/design/cad/020_tokenomics/README.md

 The Network MUST implement a fixed maximum coin supply of 1,000,000,000 Convex Coins.

-Each Convex Coin MUST be sub-divided into 1,000,000,000 base units, referred to as "coppers"
+Each Convex Coin (CVG) MUST be sub-divided into 1,000,000,000 base units, referred to as "coppers" (CVC).

 The Network must treat Convex Coins and coppers identically, i.e. the implementation should consider the range of possible coin values to be a value from `0` to `10^18`.